-- Observe your child’s behaviour closely.
-Be alert to any unusual changes like moodiness, less or no communication, lack of interest in studies and falling grades.
+- Observe your child’s behavior closely.
+Be alert to any unusual changes like moodiness, less or no communication, lack of interest in studies, and falling grades.
 If you notice any such changes, closely monitor his/her online activities, talk to school authorities or consult a child psychologist.

 - If you find out that your child is already playing the Blue Whale Challenge, immediately stop him/her from using the internet from any device.